Kabul: Antiquity

-When Alexander the Great annexed the Achaemenid Empire, the Kabul region came under his control.
+It is mentioned as Kophes or Kophene in some classical Greek writings.
+When Alexander the Great annexed the Achaemenid Empire, the Kabul Valley came under his control.
 After his death, his empire was seized by his general Seleucus, becoming part of the Seleucid Empire.
-In 305, the Seleucid Empire was extended to the Indus River, which led to friction with the neighbouring Maurya Empire.
+In 305 BC, the Seleucid Empire ceded satrapies of Gandhara, including Kabul Valley, Arachosia and Gedrosia to the neighbouring Maurya Empire after a brief conflict.

 During the Mauryan period, trade flourished due to the use of uniform weights and measures.
 Irrigation facilities for public use were developed, resulting in an increased crop harvest.
 People were also employed as artisans, jewelers, and carpenters.

-The Greco-Bactrian Kingdom took control of Kabul from the Mauryans in the early 2nd century BCE, then lost the city to their successors in the Indo-Greek Kingdom around the mid-2nd century BCE.
-Buddhism was greatly patronized by these rulers, and the majority of the city's population was adherents of the religion.
-Indo-Scythians expelled the Indo-Greeks by the mid 1st century BC, but lost the city to the Kushan Empire about 100 years later.
+The Greco-Bactrian Kingdom took control of Kabul from the Mauryans in the early 2nd century BC, then lost the city to their successors in the Indo-Greek Kingdom around the mid-2nd century BC.
+Buddhism was patronized by these rulers, and the majority of the region's population was adherent of the religion.
+Indo-Scythians expelled the Indo-Greeks by the mid 1st century BC, but lost the city to the Kushan Empire in the first century AD.